-Seniors are a valuable resource and many will be able to help with emergency preparations and respond as volunteers or leaders.
+Seniors are a valuable resource in our community.
+Many can help with emergency preparations and respond as volunteers or leaders.

-During emergencies, volunteers may help provide services such as lodging, clothing, emotional support, information about the crisis, and family reunification.
+During emergencies, volunteers may help provide services such as lodging, clothing, resources for emotional support, crisis information and reuniting families.

 How can I become a volunteer?

-In British Columbia, the provincial government’s emergency social services support provides short-term or immediate assistance to residents forced to leave their homes due to fire, floods, earthquakes or other emergencies.
+In British Columbia, the provincial government’s Emergency Support Services provides immediate, short-term assistance to residents displaced from their homes due to fire, floods, earthquakes or other emergencies.

 To become a registered volunteer, contact an Emergency Management BC regional office in your area: www2.gov.bc.ca/gov/content/safety/emergency-preparedness-response-recovery/contact-us